Neyami/Controllable-NPCs/README.md

 # HUMAN GRUNT #
-`weapon_hgrunt` - Give this to the player (not recommended, spawn the entity below instead)
+`weapon_hgrunt` - Can be given to players, Primary Attack spawns the controllable monster. (not recommended, spawn the entity below instead)
 `info_cnpc_hgrunt` - Usable entity that turns the player into the monster upon using.
 Mappers can place this

 Primary Attack: Fire the weapon when aiming, or kick when not aiming